tbhb/aclaf/CONTRIBUTING.md

 ## Code of conduct

 While the project doesn't have a formal code of conduct yet, I expect all interactions to be respectful, constructive, and professional.
-Harassment, discrimination, or abusive behavior will not be tolerated.
+I will not tolerate harassment, discrimination, or abusive behavior.

 ## Thank you

-Your interest in Aclaf is appreciated.
-Even though pull requests aren't accepted yet, your feedback through issues and discussions helps make the project better.
+I appreciate your interest in Aclaf.
+Even though I don't accept pull requests yet, your feedback through issues and discussions helps make the project better.
 I look forward to welcoming code contributions in the future once the project reaches a more stable state.

 ---

-*This document will be updated as the project's contribution model evolves.
+*I will update this document as the project's contribution model evolves.
 Check back for updates as Aclaf approaches the 1.0 release.*

 *Last updated: 2025-11-11*